UFC vs Bellator: Everything You Need to Know

 On the other hand, for UFC's most recent event (UFC 275), the lowest fighters on the card have a $12k to show, and $12k to win contract.

 Gomez Juarez would win the fight through a devastating knockout, and collect a bonus of the night as well, earning a total of $78,000.

 UFC Drug Testing

-The UFC partnered with USADA, the U.S Anti Doping Agency.
-USADA is the national anti-doping organization in the United States for Olympic, Paralympic, Pan American, and Parapan American sport.
+The UFC partnered with USADA, the U.S Anti-Doping Agency.
+USADA is the national anti-doping organization in the United States for Olympic, Paralympic, Pan American, and Parapan American sports.